lfurtkevicova/gislab-my-notes/docs/terms.rst

    an archive file of an optical disc, image file is a snapshot of the data and layout of a CD or DVD, saved in ISO-9660 format, widely used for storing CD content

+*LXC*
+   *Linux Container*, a lightweight virtualization technology on operating system level for running multiple isolated Linux systems, i.e. containers on a control host using a single Linux kernel

 *MAC address*
    *Media Access Control address*, kind of serial number assigned to every